25Ericcheong/go-fundamentals/README.md

 - `http.HandlerFunc` is a type that looks like `type HandlerFunc func(ResponseWriter, *Request)`.
 The handler takes a `ResponseWriter` and a `Request`.
 Note, this is also how a real HTTP server is written in Go.
 For testing purposes, the `http.HandlerFunc` is currently being wrapped in the `httptest.NewServer` for testing purposes.
 - The `httptest.NewServer` finds an open port to listen on for testing purposes which can then be closed after tested.

+### Reflection

+- Worth noting if we are testing and storing our test case values in an array of something.
+The order may also affect the results of our test when it comes to utilizing `map` types.
+We need to ensure order should not matter and the test case accounts for that as well.

 ## Additional Investigation